 If you have any of these symptoms while taking Sublocade or Suboxone, tell your doctor.
 They may give you a cortisol test to check the cortisol level in your blood.
 If the test shows that you have a low cortisol level, your doctor might prescribe corticosteroids such as prednisone to raise your cortisol level.

 Whether you have health insurance or not, cost may be a factor when you’re considering these drugs.
+You can visit Optum Perks* to get price estimates for Suboxone when you use coupons from the site.
+It’s important to note that Optum Perks coupons cannot be used with insurance copays or benefits.

 Sublocade and Suboxone are both brand-name drugs.
 Suboxone also has a generic form called buprenorphine and naloxone.
 You’ll usually pay more for brand-name drugs than for generics.
-If you’re interested in using the generic form of Suboxone, talk with your doctor.
+If you’re interested in taking the generic form of Suboxone, talk with your doctor.

 You may wonder whether Sublocade and Suboxone are effective at treating opioid use disorder.